 - 1 tablespoon olive oil or 1/4 cup water

 - 1 cup red lentils

-- 6 – 7 cups water or vegetable broth (or combo)
+- 6 – 7 cups low-sodium vegetable broth (or water + broth combo)

 - 1 can low-fat coconut milk, optional

 - mineral salt, to taste

 Saute: In a large dutch oven or stock pot, heat oil/water over medium heat, add onion and cook until translucent, about 5 minutes.
 Add garlic and red pepper flakes, cook another minute or until fragrant.

 Simmer: Add lentils, broccoli, broth/water and optional coconut milk.
 Using the back of a fork or spoon press the broccoli down as much as you can to cover with liquids.
 Bring to a boil, cover pot with lid, reduce heat to low and simmer for 15 – 20 minutes.
 Soup is done when lentils are tender.
 Season to taste with salt + pepper.